ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

- violates any provision of article 23 of  this  chapter  or  commits  any offense  described in section 71-1305 of this title shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished  by  a  fine not  to  exceed  one  thousand  dollars  for  each day during which such violation continues or by imprisonment for a term of not more  than  one year,  or by both such fine and imprisonment.
+ violates any provision of article 23 of  this  chapter  or  commits  any offense  described in section 71-1305 of this title shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished  by  a  fine not  to  exceed  one  thousand  FIVE HUNDRED dollars for each day during which such violation continues or by imprisonment for a term of not more than one year, or by both such fine and imprisonment.
 If the  conviction is  for  a subsequent offense committed after a first conviction of such person under this subdivision, punishment shall be  by  a  fine  not  to exceed  [eight]  TWELVE  thousand dollars for each day during which such violation continues or by imprisonment for a term of not more  than  one year, or by both such fine and imprisonment.
   §  24.
 Subdivision 1 of section 71-1707 of the environmental conserva-
  tion law is amended to read as follows:
   1. Any person  who  violates,  disobeys  or  disregards  any  term  or provision  of  this  chapter  listed in section 71-1701, or of titles 17 through 21 inclusive of this article or of any lawful notice,  order  or regulation  pursuant  thereto for which a civil penalty is not otherwise expressly prescribed by law, shall be liable to the people of the  state for  a  civil penalty of not to exceed one thousand FIVE HUNDRED dollars for every such violation.
   § 25.
 Section 71-1711 of the environmental conservation law is amended to read as follows:
  § 71-1711.
 Willful violation of health laws.
   1. A person who willfully violates or refuses or omits to comply  with any  lawful  order or regulation prescribed by any local board of health or local health officer, is guilty of a  misdemeanor;  except,  however, that  where such order or regulation applies to a tenant with respect to [his] SUCH TENANT'S own dwelling unit or to an owner occupied one or two family dwelling, such person is guilty  of  an  offense  for  the  first violation  punishable  by  a  fine  not  to  exceed [fifty] SEVENTY-FIVE dollars and for a second or subsequent violation is guilty of  a  misde- meanor  punishable  by  a  fine not to exceed [five] SEVEN hundred FIFTY dollars or by imprisonment not to exceed six months or by both such fine and imprisonment.
   2. A person who willfully violates any provision of this chapter list- ed in section 71-1701, or of titles 17  through  21  inclusive  of  this article,  or  any  regulation lawfully made or established by any public officer or board under authority of such provisions, the punishment  for violating  which  is  not otherwise prescribed by such provisions or any other law, is punishable by imprisonment not exceeding one year, or by a fine not exceeding [two] THREE thousand dollars or by both.
   § 26.
 Section  71-1725  of  the  environmental  conservation  law,  as amended  by  chapter  400  of  the  laws  of 1973, is amended to read as
  follows:
  § 71-1725.
 Assessment of Penalties.
   The commissioner may assess any penalty prescribed for a violation  of or  a  failure  to  comply with any provision contained in this title or listed in section 71-1701, or any lawful  notice,  order  or  regulation prescribed  by  the  commissioner under any such provision, one thousand
- S. 7086--A  11
+ S. 7086--B  11

  FIVE HUNDRED dollars for every such violation or failure, which  penalty may be assessed after a hearing or an opportunity to be heard.
   § 27.
 Section 71-1905 of the environmental conservation law is amended to read as follows: